jflett1990/PlanConcierge1/replit.md

 - Focus on MVP functionality with clean upgrade paths

 ## Recent Changes
-- 2024-12-21: Initial project structure created
+- 2025-08-21: Created proper frontend/backend separation structure
-- Project configured for Replit-compatible tech stack
-- In-memory storage designed for easy PostgreSQL migration
+- Implemented Python classes in backend/models.py with CRUD helpers for all entities
+- Added Flask-RESTX API with initial routes: POST /intake and GET /clients/<id>/artifacts
+- Created comprehensive unit tests for models and API endpoints
+- Fixed import issues and confirmed all tests pass
+- Server running successfully on port 5000 with API documentation at /api/docs/

 ## Development Phase
-Currently in: Initial Setup Phase
+Currently in: Backend Implementation Complete
-Next: Awaiting specific feature implementation instructions
+Next: Awaiting next set of instructions